 Your final day cruising is spent gliding through the dramatic scenery of the rift valley separating the Vosges and Black Forest mountains.
 We arrive at the ancient town of Breisach, whose historic heart is surrounded by stone ramparts and dominated by the impressive Saint Stephan’s Cathedral.

-This afternoon you drive through some of Central Europe’s most stunning scenery – the Black Forest Mountains.
+Later you drive through some of Central Europe’s most stunning scenery – the Black Forest Mountains.
 This is a fabled landscape of rugged valleys, white-water rivers, cascading waterfalls and rolling hillsides covered with huge, densely packed pine trees – exactly as you expect it to be.
 Our destination is the idyllic village of Titisee, nestling on the shores of its crystal-clear lake.

 Rejoining the ship, we resume our stately passage upriver.
 As the sun sets and the riverside lights begin to twinkle there are wonderful views over the imposing Vosges massif.
 You enjoy this evening’s dinner en route to Switzerland and our next mooring at Basel.